public-salaries/public_salaries/ct/README.md

 ### Sources

-* Data for State Payroll from 2010--2017 from [http://transparency.ct.gov/html/downloads.asp](http://transparency.ct.gov/html/downloads.asp)
+* Data for State (and University of Connecticut) Payroll from 2010--2017 from [http://transparency.ct.gov/html/downloads.asp](http://transparency.ct.gov/html/downloads.asp)

 ### Metadata on State Payroll Data